NatronGitHub/Natron/Documentation/source/plugins/fr.inria.built-in.RotoPaint.rst

 RotoPaint node
 ==============

-*This documentation is for version 1.0 of RotoPaint.*
+*This documentation is for version 1.0 of RotoPaint (fr.inria.built-in.RotoPaint).*

 Description
 -----------